NavyaG-lab/Tech-writer/data-users/etl_users/dataset_series.md

 ---

 As we have seen, the tool will list the potential schema mismatches (attribute name and type) for each different schema known by the ETL metadata store.
 This tool should be able to tell you not only additions and absences of fields but also attribute type mismatches.

+If you want to identity schema mismatches for `alternativeSchemas`, specify your dataset series name and run:

+`nu-br ser curl POST --env prod global ouroboros /api/record-series/schema-diagnostics -d'{"series-name": "series/<your-dataset-series-here>", "series-country": "<country>"}' | jq .`

+This will list the schema that Ouroboros has for each version of your dataset series.

 ### Troubleshooting dropped schemas